xapian/xapian-gsoc-proposal/proposal.rst

 .. in your project timeline.
 In this summer I would like to do three things:

-    1. Make the go bindings compatible with the xapian build system.
+    1. Make the bindings in Go compatible with the Xapian build system.

     2. Provide bindings in go and complete API reference (as it is provided for C++) using godoc,Go lang's official documentation tool where any one can look at the